Abdala (vaccine): Efficacy

 The measure of efficacy includes the initial strain of SARS-COV-2 as well as variants that were present in Cuba during the study, including Alpha, Beta, and Gamma strains.
 The Beta variant entered Cuba in January 2021 and became the predominant strain in Cuba, fuelling a rise in COVID cases.

 As of 28 June 2021, Cuba has not yet released detailed information about the vaccine to the WHO or to the general public via a pre-print or a scientific article.
 It is planned to do so after the Cuba Health Agency (CECMED) authorises the vaccine for emergency use.

+In September 2022, a study published in The Lancet Regional Health – Americas reported that the estimated vaccine effectiveness against severe illness was 93.3% in partially vaccinated individuals and 98.2% in those fully vaccinated; effectiveness against death was 94.1% and 98.7%, respectively.
+Effectiveness exceeded 92.0% across all age groups.
+The retrospective, real-world study was conducted during the Delta variant wave in Cuba, and the effectiveness against Omicron or subsequent variants remains unknown.

 Vaccine design

 The vaccine was designed by researchers from the Center for Genetic Engineering and Biotechnology and has been described in a pre-print submission.
 The Abdala vaccine reportedly consists of a monomeric receptor binding domain subunit, residues 331-530 of the Spike protein of SARS-CoV-2 strain 156 Wuhan-Hu-1, expressed in the yeast Pichia pastoris at 30–40 mg/L fermentation yield.
 The vaccine antigen is polyhistidine-tagged to aid purification and is reportedly purified via immobilised metal affinity chromatography and subsequent hydrophobic interaction chromatography to >98% purity.
-For animal studies 50 µg of vaccine antigen per dose was adjuvanted with 0.3 mg aluminum hydroxide gel (Alhydrogel) and delivered in 500 µL phosphate buffer.
+For animal studies 50 μg of vaccine antigen per dose was adjuvanted with 0.3 mg aluminium hydroxide gel (Alhydrogel) and delivered in 500 μL phosphate buffer.

 Manufacturing

-Venezuela has claimed that it will manufacture the vaccine but, as of 2 May 2021, this claim had not yet materialised.
+Venezuela claimed that it would manufacture the vaccine but, as of 2 May 2021, the claim had not yet materialised.
 State-owned EspromedBIO will manufacture the vaccine but some "arrangements" are needed to start production.
 In April, Nicolás Maduro said that a capacity of 2 million doses per month is hoped to be reached by August or September 2021.
 In June 2021, Vietnam's Ministry of Health announced that negotiations were ongoing between Cuba and Vietnam for Abdala vaccine production.
 The Institute of Vaccines and Medical Biologicals (IVAC) was named as the focal point for receiving technology transfer.